beingbing/pathshala-problems/36CaseStudy2/09Lecture09.md

 <samp>- Kafka Queue and Consumers to Create Containers Asynchronously</samp>

-Now, our current Architecture is scalable, reliable and higly available.
+Now, our current Architecture is scalable, reliable and highly available.

 Q. Will we have only 1 server accepting the requests ?